 The Streetmap website also provides a search window that accepts full GRs as well as postcodes or place names.
-The default view we use is is based on Explorer maps: the zoom options change the map scale. to OS Landranger or street mapping.
+The default view we link to is based on Explorer maps: the zoom options change the map scale to OS Landranger or street mapping.
 There are FAQs on the new Streetmap site explaining the Search options.
 Streetmap also has a converter from GRs to postcodes.
-Streetmap is a commercial map website and includes sponsored links to some hotels and businesses.
+Streetmap is a commercial map website and may include sponsored links to some hotels and businesses.

 If you don’t know the two grid letters but have the six figures, there is a coarse grid of the letters available on the OS site as part of a section explaining the GR system and you can download a free leaflet.